dnd 5e ranger handbook

 • Perception (Wis): With high Wisdom there is no reason not to take this.

-• Stealth (Dex): Rangers don’t strictly need to be stealthy, but with hight Dexterity it certainly doesn’t hurt.
+• Stealth (Dex): Rangers don’t strictly need to be stealthy, but with high Dexterity it certainly doesn’t hurt.

-• Survival (Wis): Situational, but if anyone was going to take this it should be a Ranger.
+• Survival (Wis): Very situational, but if anyone was going to take this it should be a Ranger.

 Ranger Backgrounds